Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/hooks/use-cashout.md

 ## Overview

 `useCashout` is a custom React hook that manages the state and logic for the credit cashout flow.
-It fetches available giftcard options, filters them, provides brand data and completes the flow by building the required transaction to obtain the link to the giftcard.
+It fetches available giftcard options, filters them, provides brand data and completes the flow by building and broadcasting the required blockchain transaction to obtain the link to the giftcard.

 {{% hint warning %}}
 **Important:**
-`useCashout` must be used within a `CashoutProvider` otherwise an error will be thrown.
+`useCashout` must be used within a `CashoutProvider`.
 {{% /hint %}}

 ## Values & State Variables